bogdan-szabo-sociomantic/ocean-1/README.rst

   * ``PeriodicStatsLog`` value delegate must now return a pointer to the struct to be logged.
 This avoids making an unnecessary copy of the struct.

+``ocean.io.console.AppStatus``
+  The protected printExtraVersionInformation() can be overridden by derived classes in order to display additional information in the app status display, after the standard version info line has been printed.

 v1.5 (2013-07-04)
 -----------------